netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/appfwprofile_module.rst

       Available CMD injection types.

-      -CMDSplChar              : Checks for CMD Special Chars
+      -\ :literal:`CMDSplChar`\               : Checks for CMD Special Chars

-      -CMDKeyword              : Checks for CMD Keywords
+      -\ :literal:`CMDKeyword`\               : Checks for CMD Keywords

-      -CMDSplCharANDKeyword    : Checks for both and blocks if both are found
+      -\ :literal:`CMDSplCharANDKeyword`\     : Checks for both and blocks if both are found

-      -CMDSplCharORKeyword     : Checks for both and blocks if anyone is found,
+      -\ :literal:`CMDSplCharORKeyword`\      : Checks for both and blocks if anyone is found,

-      -None                    : Disables checking using both CMD Special Char and Keyword
+      -\ :literal:`None`\                     : Disables checking using both CMD Special Char and Keyword

       .. rst-class:: ansible-option-line